Henry Woollett: Early life and early military career

-Career as an flier
+Career as a flier

 In November 1916, Woollett was assigned to No. 24 Squadron RFC to fly the Airco DH.2.
 These early fighter aircraft had a rear "pusher" engine format and a forward firing machine gun with a clear field of fire making synchronisation unnecessary.
 It was flying one of these that Woollett claimed his first victory, on 5 April 1917, destroying an Albatros D.III.
 He was appointed a flight commander with the temporary rank of captain on 13 July.

 No. 24 Squadron was then re-equipped with the Airco DH.5.
 The DH.5 was unusual in design with the top wing having a 'back stagger', behind the lower wing, to give the pilot good visibility, especially overhead.
 Given its lack of power (top speed was 102 miles per hour) and poor performance at higher altitudes, it was used more for ground attack than air combat.
 Nevertheless, it was while flying the DH.5 that Woollett destroyed three more German aircraft and drove another down 'out of control'.
 On 17 August 1917, he became a flying ace.
 He was posted back to England as a flight instructor at Eastbourne in August 1917.
 On 9 January 1918, he was awarded the Military Cross; a Bar in lieu of a second award would follow on 22 June.

 Woollett returned to combat in France in March 1918 with No. 43 Squadron, flying a Sopwith Camel.
 He achieved ten victories in March and was a triple ace by month's end.
 Beginning on 24 March, he began a series of 22 victories with Camel number D6402, making it one of the more successful airframes in the war.
 Victories 14 and 15 were over observation balloons, considered highly dangerous targets due to their heavy anti-aircraft protection and fighter cover.